jobathe/Moduli-Spaces-Of-Sheaves-On-K3/README.md

 ### Dependencies
 This code uses Python with the standard libraries as well as SymPy, tqdm and matplotlib.
+Only SymPy is required to run the code.

 #### Author
 Jonas Baltes